ceejaymoss/ceejaymoss/README.md

 ## 👨‍💻 Professional Experience

+May 2025 - Present
-Your Shot! - Ai Engineering Project
-Commercial Real Estate application being utilised by Real Estate brokers, lenders, including banks and business owners alike!
+Your Shot! - Technical Founder - Artificial Intelligent B2B System Commercial Real Estate application being utilised by Real Estate brokers, lenders, banks and business owners alike!

+Oct 2022 - Aug 2024
+Viridian Lock - Ai Marketing & Communications
+A cyber security company solving complex on premises solutions for C Suite Executives handling critical data.
+Using a combination of Hardware and Software solutions to secure our clients against the latest threats.

 ## 🚀 Projects